aosabook/500lines/dagoba/chapter.md

 Well, we're treating the edges as a global variable, which means we can only ever have one database at a time using these helper functions.
 That's pretty limiting.

 We're also not using the vertices at all.
 What does that tell us?
 It implies that everything we need is in the edges array, which in this case is true: the vertex values are scalars, so they exist independently in the edges array.
-If we want to answer questions like "How many of Freya's descendants were Valkyries?" we'll need to add more information to the vertices, which means making them compound values, which means the edges array should reference vertices instead of copying their value.
+If we want to answer questions like "What is Freyja's connection to the Valkyries?" we'll need to add more information to the vertices, which means making them compound values, which means the edges array should reference vertices instead of copying their value.

 The same holds true for our edges: they contain an 'in' vertex and an 'out' vertex [footnote1], but no elegant way to incorporate additional information.
 We'll need that to answer questions like "How many stepparents did Loki have?" or "How many children did Odin have before Thor was born?"